dugsq/xenograte-xct/xenode_lib/README.md

 You can also download the already made Xenode from the following list:

-(The categorization of the Xenodes is still in progress.
-You may see change in arrangement over time.)
+(Categorization is still in progress, you may see change in arrangement over time.)

 * Email
  * [gmail-sender-xenode](https://github.com/Nodally/gmail-sender-xenode)